malcprentice/malcprentice.github.io/Resources-QuickwriteTopics.md

 * Do you prefer the mountains or the sea?
 * Would you prefer to work for a Japanese company or an overseas one?
 * Would you prefer to work for yourself or work for a company?
-* What are the qualities of a good/bad friend?
+* What are the qualities of a good/bad
+    * friend?
-* What are the qualities of a good/bad co-worker (e.g. for your part time job)?
+    * part time job)?
+    * coworker
+    * housemate
-* What are the qualities of a good/bad place to live?
+    * place to live?
-* What are the qualities of a good/bad boss?
+    * boss?
-* What are the qualities of a good/bad teacher?
+    * teacher?
-* What is most important when deciding choosing your first apartment (e.g. location, cost, shops).
+* What is most important when choosing a place to live (e.g. location, cost, shops).
 * Your city is going to build a statue of a living person.
 Who should it be?
 * The government is issuing a new 20,000 yen note.
 What historical person's face should be on it?
 * A friend is visiting your hometown and only has two days.
 What should they do?